 Population 7: Aged 75 years or more at any risk of severe acute COVID-19.

 The key clinical event driving the economic model was acute hospitalisation for COVID-19 with four mutually exclusive levels of severity: general ward care only, admission to an intensive care unit (ICU), continuous ventilation support (CVS) and in-hospital death.
 Different age groups were assigned different baseline rates of hospitalisation, ICU admission, CVS and in-hospital death based on the available AIHW data.
 The same rates were appropriately applied in each treatment arm of the model.
-The structure of the economic model is presented in .
+The structure of the economic model is presented in Figure 5.

 Figure 5: Structure of the economic modela